Nellie Melba: Twentieth century

-In 1909, Melba bought property at Coldstream, a small town near Melbourne, and in 1912 she had a home built there (extending an existing cottage) that she named Coombe Cottage after a house she had rented near London.
+In 1909, Melba bought property at Coldstream, a small town near Melbourne, and in 1912 she had a home built there (extending an existing cottage) that she re-named as Coombe Cottage, after a house she had rented near London.
 She also set up a music school in Richmond, which she later merged into the Melbourne Conservatorium.
 She was in Australia when the First World War broke out, and she threw herself into fund-raising for war charities, raising £100,000.
-In recognition of this, she was created a Dame Commander of the Order of the British Empire (DBE) in March 1918, "for services in organising patriotic work".
+In recognition of this, she was appointed as a Dame Commander of the Order of the British Empire (DBE) in March 1918, "for services in organising patriotic work".

 After the war, Melba made a triumphant return to the Royal Opera House, in a performance of La bohème conducted by Beecham, which re-opened the house after four years of closure.
 The Times wrote, "Probably no season at Covent Garden has ever started with quite the thrill of enthusiasm which passed through the house."
 In her many concerts, however, her repertoire was regarded as trite and predictable.
 After one of them The Musical Times wrote:

 The real musical interest of the afternoon, however, was supposed to centre in the "Jewel Song" from Faust, Puccini's "Addio", Lieurance's "By the waters of Minnetonka", and Tosti's "Good-bye", and in the encores, thoughtfully announced beforehand – "Home, sweet Home" and "Annie Laurie."
 Look again at the last batch of head-lines.
 "The Diva to go home."
 By all means.
 Why not?
 As the Diva has melodiously declared (only too often), there's no place like it.
 "And teach 100 girls herself."
 If the Dame can give those hundred girls her own beautiful voice, well and good, but for heaven's sake let a musician be called in to attend to their repertoire.
 We cannot lightly face the prospect of a hundred débutantes let loose on us a year hence full to the epiglottis with "Minnetonkas", "Jewel Songs", and "Home, sweet Homes".